Banh Mi

 When did the Vietnamese banh mi get its shape?

-How the banh mi became loved by the Vietnamese?
+How did the banh mi become loved by the Vietnamese?

-You may expect it or not, in the 19th century, when the banh mi first arrived during the high time of French colonialism, it was boycotted by the Vietnamese patriots and consumed mostly by the French, Vietnamese upper classes, and people working in the French governing body.
+You might be surprised, but when banh mi first arrived in the 19th century during the height of French colonialism, it was actually boycotted by Vietnamese patriots.
+It was mostly consumed by the French, the Vietnamese upper classes, and those working in the French government.

-In the early 20th century, the banh mi adverts appeared for the first time in newspapers and flyers, spreading their popularity among locals.
+In the early 20th century, banh mi began to gain popularity, appearing in advertisements in newspapers and flyers.
 French bakeries made their way further south to My Tho, Ben Tre, and all the way to Can Tho.
-Although the banh mi at this time was still a “luxury” good, it was no longer an “exotic” food in the local’s eyes.
-It was made in larger quantities and always available to be bought freshly.
+Although it was still considered a “luxury” item, it was no longer seen as an “exotic” food by the locals.
+It became more widely available, baked in larger quantities, and always fresh.

-In the 2000s, when Saigon underwent explosive development, people from far-flung corners of Vietnam flocked to this city, which was praised as the “Pearl of the Far East,” to gaze at it in wonder.
-One of the intimate images of the banh mi at that time still engraved in our minds is the bamboo basket stacked with hot, crispy bread covered under a large sack.
-These baskets could be seen tied on the back of a street vendor’s bicycle, placed on the sidewalks, or lined up in front of the bus stations – where they were sought after as a Saigon specialty for souvenirs.
+In the 2000s, when Ho Chi Minh City (Saigon) underwent explosive development, people from far-flung corners of Vietnam flocked to this city, which was praised as the “Pearl of the Far East”, to gaze at it in wonder.
+One of the intimate images of banh mi at that time still engraved in our minds is the bamboo basket stacked with hot, crispy bread covered under a large sack.
+These baskets were often seen tied to the back of street vendors’ bicycles, placed on sidewalks, or lined up in front of bus stations, where they were cherished as a Saigon specialty and popular souvenir.
 Every time the sack was lifted off, the buttery and warm fragrance of hot, fresh banh mi filled the air, and no one could resist but eat the bread right away without any side dishes or toppings.
-Eating “banh mi khong,” hence, became a huge part of Vietnamese banh mi culture.
+Eating “banh mi khong“, (plain banh mi) hence, became a huge part of Vietnamese food culture.

-In our childhood memory, whenever there was someone in our little town traveling to Saigon, the villagers, from children to seniors, could not hide the excitement of receiving banh mi Saigon as gifts.
-We sat together while our parents tore it into pieces and distributed them to us, excited kids.
-That’s what we’ve grown up with and how the banh mi became indispensable in our life.
+In our childhood memories, whenever someone in our little town traveled to Saigon, the villagers, from children to seniors, could not hide their excitement at receiving banh mi Saigon as gifts.
+We sat together while our parents tore it into pieces and distributed it to us, the excited kids.
+That’s what we grew up with and how it became indispensable in our lives.

 The banh mi has been described as “a symphony in a sandwich” by the late chef Anthony Bourdain.